-Advanced Earth and Planetary System Science by Yoshiro NISHIO (Code: 19046)
+Advanced Study on Earth, Environmental, and Planetary Science by Yoshiro NISHIO (Code: 19044)

 Nature provides us "resources" and "disaster".
 In this lecture, Earth, Environmental, and Planetary Science will be explained as essential knowledge to utilize the resources (water, mineral, energy, and etc.) and to reduce the damage from disasters (earthquake, volcanic activity, and etc.) in the Kuroshio Current area.